eye-lift-eyelid-surgery-blepharoplasty-eye-bag-removal-tatler-4

 Eyelid Reduction (Upper Blepharoplasty)

-Upper eye lid and under eye surgery may be used to:
+Upper eyelid surgery may be used to:

-• Reduce drooping eyelids or hooded eyelids,
+• Reduce drooping eyelids or hooded eyelids

 Eyelid Reduction at a glance